ashiqrahmana/WidgetMover-Autonomous-Guided-Vehicle-for-Efficient-Factory-Operations/EmbeddedC_Program/README.md

 1. display() : Used to display specific data and messages on the LCD Display hooked up.
 2. acquire_target() : Used to take in the drop point for the widget from user.

+PS : The code you are about to see may not be an elegant or optimized one, but it helped us get through the project.
+One of our main learnings from this project was to plan out the code structure to make the code a bit elegant.